 If you plan to travel out of the country, it’s a good idea to review the details of your current Medicare or private health insurance plans to be sure you’re covered in case of an emergency.

 If you’re not covered for international travel, you can explore other options to help fill any gaps in your coverage.
 We’ll explore your options, including Medicare supplemental plans (Medigap), short-term traveler’s insurance, or long-term coverage through Medicare Advantage.

-Medicare is a broad term to describe healthcare coverage for Americans over the age of 65.
+Medicare is healthcare coverage for Americans age 65 and older.
 The government program is broken down into four parts: A, B, C, and D.

-You aren’t automatically enrolled in these programs — you must sign up during the enrollment period.
+You aren’t automatically enrolled in these programs — you must sign up during the enrollment periods.
 You can choose the best plans for your healthcare needs.

 Most Americans sign up for Medicare parts A and B. To qualify for other Medicare coverage, you must also be enrolled in parts A and B.

-Medicare Part B is essentially traditional medical coverage that covers outpatient doctor’s visits.
-Part A provides hospital coverage.
+Medicare Part B is essentially traditional medical coverage that covers outpatient care.
+Medicare Part A provides hospital coverage.
 If you need prescription drug coverage, then you may consider signing up for Medicare Part D.